TypeStrong/grunt-ts/README.md

 Thank you for your interest in contributing!
 Please see the [contributing](CONTRIBUTING.md) guide for details.

 ### Latest Changes
-Latest beta release is `6.0.0-beta.20` which is compatible with TypeScript 2.7, and any future version of TypeScript by using the [tsconfig.json passthrough](#passthrough) feature, or the [additionalFlags](#additionalflags) option.
+Latest recommended release is `6.0.0-beta.21`, which is compatible with TypeScript 2.7, and any future version of TypeScript by using the [tsconfig.json passthrough](#passthrough) feature, or the [additionalFlags](#additionalflags) option.
-Latest stable release is `5.5.1` with built-in support for features added in TypeScript 1.8.
+Latest "stable" (though very old at this point) release is `5.5.1` with built-in support for features up to TypeScript 1.8.
 [Full changelog is here](CHANGELOG.md).

 ## Quickstart